dlernerg/The-increased-ecological-niche-of-dual/README.md

 4. **rogetal_4.R**:
    This script performs the final analysis of the paper (Figure 3) - an analysis on the niche space.
 It combines the data generated in rogetal_1.R with environmental data from WorldClim data (Hijmans et al. 2015) and Olsen P data (McDowell et al. 2023).

+5. **rogetal_5_sims2**
+   This script performs the simulations of the paper.
+One needs to run rogetal_3.R before running the simulations, and load the confirmed and unconfirmed model summary dataframes as "model_unconfirmed" and "model_confirmed".

 ### Data Files

 1. **confirmed.xlsx**: